Cyber-Dani/PulseNet/README.md

 ## How to stop

-Either close the browser tab (PulseNet will shut down automatically within about a minute) or right-click the tray icon and choose **Stop & Exit** to stop it immediately.
+Close the browser tab — PulseNet detects this and shuts itself down automatically within a few minutes.

 ---